valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01_ROS2_Introduction&Setup.md

 **The Origin of ROS**

-ROS originated in 2007 at Stanford University's Stanford AI Laboratory (SAIL) as part of the Stanford Artificial Intelligence Robot (STAIR) project.
+ROS originated in 2007 at Stanford University's in Stanford AI Laboratory (SAIL) as part of the Stanford Artificial Intelligence Robot (STAIR) project.
 Later, development transitioned to Willow Garage.

 ROS 2 was developed to address limitations in ROS 1, particularly concerning real-time performance, multi-robot systems, and production-level deployments.
-It leverages the Data Distribution Service (DDS) for its middleware.

 **Why is it Useful?**

 ROS 2 provides numerous benefits for robotics development:

-- Hardware Abstraction: Enables code portability across different robot hardware.
+- Hardware Abstraction: Enables to be used in different robot hardware (PC, Arduino board, mobile phone, etc.).
-- Code Reusability: Facilitates the use of existing ROS packages and libraries.
+- Code Reusability: Facilitates the use of existing ROS packages and libraries from 3rd parties.
-- Modularity: Encourages the development of modular and maintainable code.
+- Modularity: Enables the development of modular and maintainable code.
 - Community Support: Offers access to a large and active community.
 - Production Readiness: Designed for robust and reliable deployments.
-- Middleware Flexibility: DDS provides robust and scalable communication.
+- Robustness in terms of communication.
 - Development Tools: Includes tools for visualization, debugging, and data logging (e.g., Rviz, ros2 bag).

 **How it Works**

 ROS 2 operates through a network of nodes that communicate using messages.
+A big project can be structured in a group of different nodes, each node contains a functionality and shares information with other nodes.

 Here's a basic overview:
 ![](./Images/01_ROS2_setup/04_nodes.gif)
 - Nodes: Independent processes that perform specific tasks.
 - Topics: Named communication channels where nodes publish and subscribe to messages.